For any Board related enquiries, please contact email@example.com

 Erika Avellaneda (email: Erika.AvellanedaCelis@acf.org.au)

 Erika came to Australia to study Zoology in 2005 and has called Tasmania home ever since.
 She learned about the power of community organising from the campaign to elect Obama in 2008 and now applies those skills to the environmental movement.
 She works in the space where community and technology meet to make change possible, assisting not-for-profits to use technology to facilitate community organising, including website development, campaign planning, database management and activist training.
 Erika is an expert on threats to marine life and passionate about habitat destruction and climate change.
 She has represented Tasmania on ACF Council since 2009.

 Jimmy Cocking (email: Jimmy.Cocking@acf.org.au)

 Jimmy is an environmentalist and community leader based in Alice Springs.
-He is the Director of the Arid Lands Environment Centre as well as having been a Trustee of Olive Pink Botanic Gardens, Founder and Co-Director of the Wide Open Space Festival, a member of the Management Committee of the Environmental Defenders' Office NT, and more.
+He is the CEO of the Arid Lands Environment Centre as well as being a Director of Desert Knowledge Australia, a founding co-Director of Wide Open Space Festival and an Alice Springs Town Councillor.
 He has a strong connection to his local community and is keen to represent the issues facing northern and central Australia.
-Jimmy has represented the Northern Territory on the ACF Board and Council since 2012 and is a member of the Board’s Finance, Audit and Risk Committee.
+Jimmy has represented the Northern Territory on the ACF Council since 2012 and is a member of the Board’s Finance, Audit and Risk Committee.

 David Morris (email: David.Morris@acf.org.au)